tien-nguyen/tien-nguyen.github.io/_posts/data_science/r/2016-02-02-plot-probability-curves-from-the-coefficients-of-a-logistic-regression.md

 title: Plot Probabilistic Curves From the Coefficients of a Logistic Regression
 modified:
 categories: data_science/r
-excerpt: "ploting probabilistic curves from the coefs of a logistic regression model."
+excerpt: "Ploting probabilistic curves from the coefs of a logistic regression model."
 tags: [R, data science, ggplot, logistic regression]
 image:
   feature: